ga4gh/gks-common/schema/core-im/def/EvidenceLine.rst

    *  - directionOfEvidenceProvided
       - string
       - 0..1
-      - The direction the Evidence Line favors its target Proposition (can be supporting, disputing, or neutral)
+      - The direction of support that the Evidence Line is determined to provide toward its target Proposition (supports, disputes, neutral)
    *  - strengthOfEvidenceProvided
       - `Coding </ga4gh/schema/gks-common/1.x/data-types/json/Coding>`_ | `IRI </ga4gh/schema/gks-common/1.x/data-types/json/IRI>`_
       - 0..1
-      - A qualitative strength of all evidence items assessed within the context of the target Proposition in the direction indicated by the directionOfEvidenceProvided value.
+      - The strength of support that an Evidence Line is determined to provide for or against its target Proposition, evaluated relative to the direction indicated by the directionOfEvidenceProvided value.
    *  - scoreOfEvidenceProvided
       - number
       - 0..1
-      - A quantitative score (or weight) of all evidence items assessed within the context of the target Proposition in the direction indicated by the directionOfEvidenceProvided value.
+      - A quantitative score indicating the strength of support that an Evidence Line is determined to provide for or against its target Proposition, evaluated relative to the direction indicated by the directionOfEvidenceProvided value.